folio-org/stripes-cli/doc/dev-guide.md

 ### Standard input

-When accepting standard input (stdin), use one of the available handlers in `stdin-handler`.
-Available stdin handlers include `stdinStringHandler`, `stdinArrayHandler`, and `stdinJsonHandler` for parsing strings, arrays, and JSON.
+To accept standard input (stdin) within a command, wrap the command's handler with one of the CLI's stdin handlers from `lib/cli/stdin-handler.js`.
+Available stdin handlers include `stdinStringHandler`, `stdinArrayHandler`, and `stdinJsonHandler` for parsing string, array, and JSON input.
+The `stdinArrayHandler` splits on whitespace, including line breaks, to make accepting multi-line input easy.

+When the invoked, each stdin handler will parse standard input and assign the result to the specified option key.
+From within the command, simply access the value as you would any other option.

-The following example will parse `stdin`, when present, as an array of whitespace-delimited values assign the array to the command's `ids` option:
+For example, the following will assign `stdin`, parsed as an array, to the `ids` option:

 ```javascript
 handler: mainHandler(